 Rent-a-room relief is only available if the furnished accommodation which is let is in a residence which is your only or main residence for some or all of the letting period (that is, the part of the tax year during which the property is let).

 If your property is not your only or main residence at any point during this period, rent-a-room relief will not be available.

 If you let out your whole home, then depending on the circumstances it may no longer qualify as your only or main residence for the letting period.
-HMRC’s provides some examples in their Property Income Manual.
+HMRC provide some examples in their property income manual.
 We recommend that you seek advice if you are in this situation.

 We look at the capital gains tax implications of letting your home to a lodger on our page Selling your home.

 HMRC’s technical guidance on rent-a-room relief can be found in their property income manual.